hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/facet.md

 # The `<facet>` Tag

-A facet enclosed a subset of the elements of the configuration file, that could be generated separately.
+A facet encloses a subset of the elements of the configuration file, to refresh parts of the persistence layer layer only.

-If the configuration file includes a significant number of Nitro queries refreshing the persistence layer can take a long time.
-In such cases if could be convenient to refresh only the changing part of the persistence layer and not its entirety.
+If the configuration file includes a vast number of tables, views, or Nitro queries refreshing the persistence layer can take a long time.
+In such cases it may be convenient to refresh only the changing parts of it instead of its entirety.

-Typically one or more facets with the latest changes can be defined and then their names can be provided to HotRod (as a comma-sepatated list of names).
-The HotRod Generator will read the entire configuration, but will refresh only the section included in the facet(s).
+Typically, facets identify the entries affected by the latest changes.
+Their names are provided to the HotRod Generator, as a comma-sepatated list of facet names.
+The HotRod Generator reads the entire configuration, but refreshes only the sections included in the facets.

 ## Attributes